 If an inmate is attending court in relation to matters against which he/she has appealed, a Release Checklist for Unsentenced Inmates Attending Court is to be prepared.
-The Inmate Status should be marked as "Appellant".

 The inmate is not to be sent as a Do Not Release inmate unless he/she has other current detainers not appealed against.